Richard T. Liddicoat

 Richard T. Liddicoat, Jr. (March 2, 1918 – July 23, 2002) was an American gemologist.
-Liddicoat was an educator in gemology, who also made contributions in the area of diamond quality grading and gem identification.
-Liddicoat was the Chairman of the Board of Governors at Gemological Institute of America (GIA).
+An educator in gemology, he contributed in the area of diamond quality grading and gem identification.
+Liddicoat was the Chairman of the Board of Governors at the Gemological Institute of America (GIA).

-Early life
+Early life and education

 On March 2, 1918, Liddicoat was born as Richard Thomas Liddicoat, Jr. in Kearsarge, Michigan to Richard T. and Carmen Beryl (Williams) Liddicoat.
 Both of his grandfathers were miners from Cornwall.

-Education

 In 1939, Liddicoat earned a bachelor's degree in geology from University of Michigan.
 In 1940, Liddicoat earned a master's degree in mineralogy from University of Michigan.
 During World War II, he attended the California Institute of Technology where he obtained a Master's degree in Meteorology in 1944.

 Career

 On June 28, 1940, Liddicoat joined the staff of GIA as an Assistant Director of Education.
-About a year later, in fall 1941, Liddicoat helped develop the Diamolite, and also published, alongside Shipley, his first article for Gems & Gemology; "A Solution to Diamond Color Grading Problems".
+About a year later, in fall 1941, Liddicoat helped develop the Diamolite, and also published, alongside Robert M. Shipley, his first article for Gems & Gemology; "A Solution to Diamond Color Grading Problems".

 After serving in the United States Navy during WWII, he returned to GIA as Director of Research in February 1946.
 18 months later, he published his first edition of the Handbook of Gem Identification.
 In the next year, he was named Assistant Director of GIA, and in 1949, he was named director of GIA New York and GIA Gem Trade Laboratory.

 In April 1952, he was also named executive director of GIA, and then later assumed editorship of Gems & Gemology.
 Exactly a year later, in April 1953, he officially introduced the GIA diamond grading system as part of a new educational class in New York.
 Successfully, the GIA Gem Trade Laboratory issued its first Diamond Grading Reports.
 That led him to co-author the first edition of The Diamond Dictionary, in 1960.
 That also led him to devise the "rapid sight" system for estimating diamond cutting quality.
 He also later co-authored the first edition of The Jeweler's Manual.

 In 1970, Liddicoat launched a series of extension education classes in Israel taught by Glenn Nord, making GIA's first global outreach.
 Further expanding that outreach, he launched the first GIA gemology courses in Japan the following year.
 He received the 1976 American Gem Society's Robert M. Shipley Award, and created the GIA Research Department under the leadership of Dr. D. Vincent Manson.

 In Spring 1981, he published his first issue of Gems & Gemology in an expanded and redesigned format.
 The next year, he created the GIA Alumni Association under Robert Earnest.
 Chairs GIA's first International Gemological Symposium in Los Angeles.
 In 1983, he stepped down as President of GIA; named chairman of the GIA Board of Governors, and named Honorary Member of AGTA.
 He was then named 1984 Man of the Year by the Consolidated Jewelers Association of New York, also being named a Founding Organizer of ICA.